ezsystems/ezplatform-http-cache/docs/using_tags.md

     $response->headers->set('X-Location-Id', '123,212,42');
 ```

-*NOTE: This is currently marked as Deprecated, and for rendering eZ content it is thus advice to refactor to use Content
+*NOTE: This is currently marked as Deprecated, and for rendering eZ content it is thus adviced to refactor to use Content
 View.
 For other needs there is an FOS tag handler for Twig and PHP that can be used, see below for further info.*